genicam/harvesters/README.rst

 Harvester is a Python library that consumes the GenTL Standard based image acquisition libraries, so-called GenTL Producers.
 If you have a GenTL Producer and GenICam compliant machine vision cameras, Harvester offers you high-performance image acquisition from the cameras and visualization of the acquired images.
 In addition, it offers you interface for numpy to make image processing easier and productive.

-Harvester is a friendly companion for people who those want to lean computer vision.
+Harvester is a friendly companion for people who those want to learn computer vision.

 Currently, Harvester is GPL-3.0 licensed.